 Everything you’ve ever wanted to know about Ethereum, patiently explained

-Although ‘bitcoin">Bitcoin‘ and ‘Ethereum’ are terms that are often paired together, the reality is that they are vastly different.
+Although ‘Bitcoin‘ and ‘Ethereum’ are terms that are often paired together, the reality is that they are vastly different.
 The only thing Ethereum shares with Bitcoin is that it’s a cryptoasset running on top of blockchain.

 Instead of being just a cryptocurrency, like Bitcoin, Ethereum also has features which effectively makes it a huge decentralized computer.